alexfin90/drunkersApp/README.md

 # DrunkersAPP
-Demo Android APP showing list of Cocktails for Technogym Assignment
+Demo Android APP showing list of Cocktails
 using:

 - Compose